Aldhila Ray Redondo

-Aldhila Ray Redondo (born 19 March 1996) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club PSIS Semarang.
+Aldhila Ray Redondo (born 19 March 1996) is an Indonesian professional footballer who plays as a goalkeeper for Garudayaksa.

 Club career

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 1 in the 2021–22 season.
 Ray made his professional debut on 29 March 2022 in a match against Persela Lamongan at the Kapten I Wayan Dipta Stadium, Gianyar.